Erich Hartmann: Knight's Cross of the Iron Cross

 In October 1943, Hartmann claimed another 33 aerial victories.
 On 2 and 12 October he accounted for four victories and achieved a treble on 14, 15 and 20 October and double claims on 24, 25 and 29 October.
 On 29 October, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes), at which point his tally stood at 148.
 By the end of the year, this had risen to 159.
-On 14 November 1943, his Bf 109 G-6 (Werknummer 20499) suffered engine failure resulting in a forced landing at Kirovohrad airfield.
+The Gruppe reached an airfield near Apostolovo on 1 November.
+With the exception of a brief period from 12 to 20 November when they also used an airfield at Kirovohrad, the Gruppe remained here until 7 January 1944.
+Here on 14 November, his Bf 109 G-6 (Werknummer 20499) suffered engine failure resulting in a forced landing at Kirovohrad airfield.

 On 10 January 1944, III.
 Gruppe moved to an airfield at Novokrasne located approximately 40 km south-southwest of Novoukrainka.
 While based at Novokrasne, elements of the Gruppe also operated from Ivanhorod (11 to 13 January), at Velyka Lepetykha (3 to 22 February), and Mykolaiv (2 to 23 February).
 In the first two months of 1944, Hartmann claimed over 50 Soviet aircraft.
 On 22 February, he crashed another Bf 109 G-6 on a transfer flight to Uman.
 The successes included four on 17 January 1944 and on 26 February, a further 10 fighters were claimed shot down; all of them Soviet-flown P-39s to reach 202.
 His spectacular rate of success raised a few eyebrows even in the Luftwaffe High Command; his claims were double and triple-checked, and his performance closely monitored by an observer flying in his formation.

 By this time, the Soviet pilots were familiar with Hartmann's radio call sign of Karaya 1, and the Soviet Command had put a price of 10,000 rubles on the German pilot's head.
 Hartmann was nicknamed the Cherniy Chort ("Black Devil") because of his skill and paint scheme of his aircraft.
 This scheme was in the shape of a black tulip on the engine cowling; though this became synonymous with Hartmann in reality he flew with the insignia on only five or six occasions.
 Hartmann's opponents were often reluctant to stay and fight if they noticed his personal design.
 As a result, this aircraft was often allocated to novices, who could fly it in relative safety.
 On 21 March, it was Hartmann who claimed JG 52's 3,500th victory of the war.
 Adversely, the supposed reluctance of the Soviet airmen to fight caused Hartmann's kill rate to drop.
 Hartmann then had the tulip design removed, and his aircraft painted just like the rest of his unit.
 Consequently, in the following two months, Hartmann claimed over 50 victories.